 You might also want to join clubs outside of college in order to meet British people.
 There are local clubs for people who like sports, art, music, local history and many other things.
 Don’t worry if the people are not your age — they will still be friendly!

 We could also arrange some volunteer work for you if you would like to meet British people.

 This could be something simple such as visiting elderly people in a nursing home, just to chat to them.
 You could join or work for a charity, or go along to your local church.

 There are lots of activities, events and excursions at Kings for you to enjoy after lessons.
 The Activities Organiser at each college is there to make sure you have lots to keep your days busy and fun-filled with your fellow students.

 Amateur football is popular and many towns and cities have a Sunday League for local teams.
 There is a wide choice of other sports to take part in, such as tennis, squash, swimming and exercising in the gym.
-In every Kings city location there is a Leisure Centre.
+Leisure Centres are places where you will find an indoor swimming pool, gym and other indoor and outdoor sports facilities.
 These are often much cheaper than gyms or health clubs.
 You can ask us when you arrive at college about opportunities to take part in sports.

 Many Britons also enjoy watching sports.

 The main spectator sports are football and rugby in the winter months and cricket in the summer.
 If you enjoy watching sports, you can join others in front of a television at home or in a pub which shows ‘live’ sports on big screens.
 Although football is the biggest spectator sport in Britain, rugby and cricket have many fans right across the English-speaking world.

 In Britain there are 5 terrestrial channels which everyone can receive, but many people also have cable or satellite TV.
 There are also additional digital channels.
 Most channels are commercial.
 That is, they receive money for showing advertisements or commercials during breaks in the programmes.